 One of the neatest things was that Trav and I were the only Americans, so it was fun and new to share our holiday with a group of folks who were experiencing Thanksgiving for the first time.
 They asked questions about the origin of the holiday and about things they’ve only seen in American movies.

-Another loose tradition we have is to allow each person a moment to give thanks, typically for their health, family, job, and friends.
+Another loose tradition we have is to go around the room before or after dinner and allow each person a moment to give thanks.
+Typically it’s for things like your health, family, job, friends, etc.

 Several times throughout the evening, one of our guests mentioned she’d seen this tradition in American movies, so after we’d all finished strawberry rhubarb pie and vanilla ice cream, we put everyone on the spot and opened up the floor.

 We were touched by the outpouring of gratitude to us for hosting dinner.

 We apparently should have been more clear that giving thanks didn’t carry an obligation to heaping praise on the hosts though.
 Haha!

 We were especially touched when our friend from Lebanon spoke.
 She shared with the group that before she’d met us, she had pretty negative feelings toward the USA.
 Pretty understandable considering the long and often ugly history between our countries.
 She acknowledged that we had changed her feelings about Americans and said she was grateful she had the chance to get to know us and become friends.
 It was a special moment for us.

 Once everyone had a chance to share, we were struck by the common thread we heard around the circle.
 We were all grateful to have connected with such an interesting, unique, and diverse group of people.

 After many bottles of wine and too many Long Island Iced Teas, the party finally wound down at around 2 am.